 My Lightbulb Moment

-After his presentation and talking with him one-on-one, I realized I had found the precise narrative of opportunity, empowerment, and hope I’d been searching for.
+After Chad’s presentation and talking with him one-on-one, I realized I had found the precise narrative of opportunity, empowerment, and hope I’d been searching for.
 I no longer felt doomed; as crazy as it might sound, I actually felt blessed.
 Blessed to be alive in this critical, powerful moment in history— to make the most of this beautiful chance (likely humanity’s last) to heal our broken relationship with nature, and with each other.